How to Stain a Deck Without Stripping: Expert Guide for P...

 When the door is difficult to slide or jumps |

-Start by lowering the door completely—turn both adjustment screws counterclockwise until the door rests on the track.
-Raise one roller by turning its screw clockwise until the door lifts about ¼ inch off the track.
-Adjust the second roller until there's an even gap between the door and track.
+Start by fully opening the door and turning both of the "adjustment screws" counterclockwise to allow the door to rest entirely on the tracks.
+Lift one roller by turning the screw clockwise so the door lifts approximately 1/4 inch off the tracks.
+Continue adjusting the other roller to achieve a uniform gap between the rollers and the door.

 Repair Type |